 Recently we arranged for seismologist Dr. Lucy Jones to speak to the community on Friday, August 16.
 Click here to read an article about it that appeared in the August 23 edition of EmpowerLA’s weekly newsletter.

 Annual Valley Disaster Preparedness Fair

 The free annual Valley Disaster Preparedness Fair is a joint Whole Community event to help bring awareness to being better prepared for emergencies and disasters.
-The 9th annual Fair will be held on Saturday, October 1, 2016 in the San Fernando Valley, California.
+The 13th annual Fair will be held at the Northridge Fashion Center’s Pacific Theaters parking lot (our usual place) in the San Fernando Valley, California.
 See website for more information: ValleyDisasterFair.com.